Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Introduction

 In this work, we represent the human body with 3D Gaussian Splatting (3D-GS)~\citep{kerbl3Dgaussians}.
 This novel paradigm for view synthesis uses an explicit set of primitives shaped as 3D Gaussians to represent the radiance field of a scene.
 This enables fast tile-based rasterization, which is orders of magnitudes faster than the rendering speed of implicit methods based on ray marching.
 Leveraging its explicit and discrete nature, we explore its capability to be deformed with direct forward skinning, similar to a mesh.
-We observed that using Linear Blend Skinning (LBS) with skinning weights learned for each Gaussian provides an efficient and effective method that generalizes well to new body poses, but is not expressive enough to capture the local garment deformations of loosely clothed avatars.
-We propose to refine the deformation of Gaussians with a shallow neural network that captures the local and non linear movements of the human body.
+We observe that using Linear Blend Skinning (LBS) with skinning weights learned for each Gaussian provides an efficient and effective method that generalizes well to new body poses, but is not expressive enough to capture the local garment deformations of clothed avatars.
+We propose to refine the deformation of Gaussians with a shallow neural network that captures the local movements of the body surface.

-The proposed algorithm, named \textbf{Human Gaussian Splatting (HuGS)}, is, to the best of our knowledge, the first animatable human body model based on Gaussian Splatting.
+The proposed algorithm, named \textbf{Human Gaussian Splatting (HuGS)}, paves the way for animatable human body models based on Gaussian Splatting.
 Our contributions can be summarized as follows:

-\begin{enumerate} \item We propose the first algorithm for novel pose synthesis of the human body based on 3D Gaussian Splatting. \item We define a coarse-to-fine approach to animate the set of Gaussian primitives, based on forward skinning for skeleton-based movements and a pose-dependent MLP for local garments deformations. \item We compare HuGS to neural-based human representations on two public benchmarks and exhibit results on-par or better than state-of-the-art methods, while rendering one order of magnitude faster, which is crucial for real-world deployment. \end{enumerate}
+\begin{enumerate} \item We propose a first algorithm for novel pose synthesis of the human body based on 3D Gaussian Splatting. \item We define a coarse-to-fine approach to animate the set of Gaussian primitives, based on forward skinning for skeleton-based movements and a pose-dependent MLP for local garments deformations. \item We compare HuGS to neural-based human models on three public datasets and exhibit results on-par or better than state-of-the-art methods, while rendering one order of magnitude faster. \end{enumerate}

-\section{Related work}
+\section{Related Work}

-Due to the nature of our work, in this section we review prior work both on differentiable rendering as well as domain-specific methods that relate to animatable human models. \paragraph{Radiance Fields}